NDNA Code of Conduct for Members - Policy

 NDNA’s vision is a society where all children and families receive the best-quality care and learning that enable them to reach their potential.

-NDNA’s mission is to empower nurseries to provide sustainable, excellent care and early learning for children.
+NDNA’s mission is to empower nurseries to provide sustainable, excellent care and early learning for children across the UK.

 The good name of NDNA is vital in enabling achievement of its mission to promote quality in early years.
 As a membership body, members* have a duty to one another to uphold high standards of professional conduct that maintain and enhance the reputation of NDNA.
 By committing to the code of conduct themselves in this way, members benefit one another by promoting NDNA as an organisation of good standing, enabling it to maximise its influence in the promotion and support of day nurseries and the vital service they deliver to children and families.